takomo-io/takomo-docs/docs/stack-properties/inherit-tags.md

 inheritTags: false
 ```

-## Where to define
+## Usage in configuration

+`inheritTags` property can be defined in:

+- stack group configuration files
+- blueprint configuration files
+- stack configuration files

+### Stack group config file

-The `inheritTags` property can be defined in stack and stack group configuration files.
-Disabling tag inheritance in a stack group configuration affects only to the stack group itself and not stacks and stack groups that belong under it.
+When `inheritTags` property is defined in a stack group configuration file:

+- its value is used as is
+- its value is not inherited by stack groups and stacks that belong under the stack group

+### Blueprint config file

+When `inheritTags` property is defined in a blueprint configuration file:

+- its value is used as is
+- its value is inherited by stacks that extend the blueprint

+### Stack config file

+When `inheritTags` property is defined in a stack configuration file:

+- if the stack extends a blueprint, its value completely overrides the value inherited from the blueprint
+- otherwise, its value is used as is

 ## Requirements